+1. Looked after children and previously looked after children.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-- 1. Looked after children and previously looked after children. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
-Baptised Catholic children resident in the parish of St Joseph. - 4.
-Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
-Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
-Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
-Other children.
+2. Baptised Catholic children who have a sibling in the school at the time of admission.

+- 3. Baptised Catholic children resident in the parish of St Joseph. - 4.
+Other baptised Catholic children.

+5. Other children who have a sibling in the school at the time of admission.

+6. Children from other Christian denominations.
+Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.

+7. Children of other faiths.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

+8. Other children.